Final Fantasy Trading Cards Games

 FFTCG Game Formats

-1. Constructed
+1. Standard Constructed

-Constructed is the most common format in FFTCG.
+Standard Constructed is the most common format in FFTCG.
 Create a 50-card deck with no more than 3 copies of the same card and win the game by dealing your opponent 7 points of damage, or making their deck run out (a.k.a "milling").
 FFTCG offers 6 core Elements which accomodate various play styles: Fire, Ice, Wind, Water, Earth, and Lightning.
 Some are more agressive than others, some are more about controlling the board or maximizing your resources, and of course you can mix several Elements within one deck!
 They key to victory is to find something that suits you while keeping an eye on the current "meta" (i.e, what decks are popular at the moment, what are the most likely archetypes you would encounter during a tournament).

 If you need a little refresher you can download our Starter Guide.
 It comes fully illustrated and has everyting you need to know to start playing in Constructed.